Legionaire13/fend-project-memory-game/README.md

 https://legionaire13.github.io/fend-project-memory-game/

 ### 2. How to play the game.
-Once the game is started the player is supposed to find all the matching pairs of cards at the deck by checking them with simple mouse click :).
+Once the game is started the player is supposed to find all the matching pairs of cards on the table by checking them with simple mouse click :).
 Once all pairs are found the player wins.

 ### 3. Required dependencies.